gbdev/gb-asm-tutorial/src/part2/serial-link.md

 ```

 `SioAbort` brings the serial port down and sets the current state to `SIO_FAILED`.
-The aborted transfer state is intentionally left intact (or as intact as it was, at least) so it can be used to inform error handling and debugging.
+The aborted transfer state is intentionally left intact so it can be used to instruct error handling and aid debugging.

 <!-- PortEnd -->
 The last part of the core implementation handles the end of each byte transfer: